-- 1. Disconnect the speaker cables (1) from the system board. - 2.
-Remove the four Phillips M2.0 × 2.5 broad head screws (2) that secure the speakers to the computer. - 3.
-Remove the speakers (3) from the computer.
+- 1. Disconnect the speaker cables (1) from the system board connectors. - 2.
+Remove the four Phillips M2.0 × 2.4 broad head screws (2) that secure the speakers to the computer. - 3.
+Remove the speakers from the computer (3).

 When removing the speakers, make note of the location of the four rubber isolator locations (4).
 The absence of or damage to these isolators can result in degraded speaker performance.